CMHAAorg/cmhaa-website/site/content/resources/personal-story-michael-schneider.md

 **A common foe**

-Corporate Mental Health Alliance Australia allows us to work with like-minded organisations, organisations really focussed on the overall wellbeing of a person, including their mental wellbeing.
+Corporate Mental Health Alliance Australia allows us to work with like-minded organisations.
+Organisations really focussed on the overall wellbeing of a person, including their mental wellbeing.

 At the Alliance, we have found a place where like-minded leaders share best practice.
 Most times in business you don’t share anything because you’re competing.
 But with mental health, we’re all competing against a common foe.